 Cost is $6 for dinner and Bingo, or $4 for dinner only or $3 for Bingo only.

 Dinner will be served from 5 to 6 p.m. with Bingo from 6 to 8 p.m.
 There will be Bingo prizes, many of them donated by local merchants.

 Reservations must be made by Sept.
 11 by calling the Senior Center at 472-2679.

 Ladies Day Out Sept.
 17

 The Pickerington Garden Club will celebrate a "Ladies Day Out and Luncheon" during its monthly meeting Sept.
 17. Members and guests are to meet at the old Big Bear parking lot at the corner of Hill and Refugee roads at 11 a.m.
 New members and guests are welcomed.
 For more information and reservations, call Anna Weber at 833-2358 or Barbara Kochick at 837-3951.

-The resurfacing of State Route 256 is scheduled to begin this week and the proposed schedule is as follows:
+The resurfacing of State Route 256 is scheduled to begin Sept.
+15 and the proposed schedule is as follows:

 About 1-1/2 miles of roadway will be resurfaced from U.S. 40 (Main Street) to Farmsbury Drive.